merigo-labs/solana-web3/README.md

 ## Bugs and Feature Requests

 ### Bugs
-Please feel free to report any bugs found by opening an [issue](https://github.com/merigo-labs/solana-web3/issues/new?template=bug_report.md).
+Report a bug by opening an [issue](https://github.com/merigo-labs/solana-web3/issues/new?template=bug_report.md).

 ### Feature Requests
-If you'd like to see a feature added to the library, let us know by raising a [ticket](https://github.com/merigo-labs/solana-web3/issues/new?template=feature_request.md).
+Request a feature by raising a [ticket](https://github.com/merigo-labs/solana-web3/issues/new?template=feature_request.md).